-He works particularly with clients whose asylum claims raise issues relating to sexual/gender identity, with clients suffering from mental and physical illness, in cases involving complex family histories and needs, with clients whose cases are based on religious identity, with unaccompanied minor asylum-seekers, with clients faced with conducive deportation decisions under the old or the new (‘automatic’) provisions, and with clients facing removal to other EU states either under the Dublin Regulation or for public policy reasons.
+He works particularly with clients whose asylum claims raise issues relating to sexual/gender identity, who suffer from mental and physical illness, in cases involving complex family histories and needs, with clients whose cases are based on religious identity, with unaccompanied minor asylum-seekers, with clients faced with conducive deportation decisions under the old or the new (‘automatic’) provisions, and with clients facing removal to other EU states either under the Dublin Regulation or for public policy reasons.
 Many of his clients have been detained by the Secretary of State, and David has a growing practice in false imprisonment and related civil claims.

 The majority of David’s clients have always been publicly funded, and, with the rest of the Immigration Team at 1 Pump Court, he is committed to the provision of high-quality representation to people who do not have the means to pay for it themselves.
-Recognising the imminent and devastating restrictions in scope for public funding, he is committed to continuing to represent meritorious and vulnerable clients who no longer fall within that scope, and to seeking workable models for that representation (through pro bono work, CFAs, agreed fees, and challenges to refusals of public funding on a case-by-case and/or class-action basis).
+With the devastating restrictions in scope for public funding, he is committed to continuing to represent meritorious and vulnerable clients who no longer fall within that scope, and to seeking workable models for that representation (through pro bono work, CFAs, agreed fees, and challenges to refusals of public funding on a case-by-case and/or class-action basis).

-Alongside his work in (and on appeal from) the Tribunals, he has a large and varied judicial review practice, covering all areas of immigration law, including challenges to fresh claim and certification decisions, third-country cases, policy and implementation challenges, refusals to waive fees or permit access to public funds, and challenges to unlawful detention.
+Alongside his work in (and on appeal from) the Tribunals, he has a large and varied judicial review practice, covering all areas of immigration law, including challenges to fresh claim and certification decisions, citizenship challenges, third-country cases, policy and implementation challenges, refusals to waive fees or permit access to public funds, and challenges to unlawful detention.

 David has been at 1 Pump Court since 2002.
 In addition to giving open and in-house seminars on behalf of 1 Pump Court, David regularly trains for ILPA and for UK Lesbian and Gay Immigration Group (UKLGIG).
 He volunteers regularly for Camden Community Law Centre and for UKLGIG.

 Chambers and Partners 2013: “unanimously praised to researchers by an impressive number of leading claimant solicitors.
 His commitment to his clients and to the field of immigration law is total.
-His intellect, determination and work rate mean that "once you instruct him you want him on as many cases as possible."
+His intellect, determination and work rate mean that "once you instruct him you want him on as many cases as possible”."

 Main reported cases: